ifmcjthenknczny/react-cv/README.md

 * Centralize data input to one editable JSON/.ts file in main directory.
 * Minimize the output.
-* Export the PDF directly to file.
+* Export PDF directly to file.

 ## License